Rodents Running Rampant? Our Cats Can Help!

 The Working Cat Program is a win-win for both the cats and you!
 Cats enjoy safe outdoor homes with shelter and you enjoy having healthy, sterilized cats that can happily provide green pest control and aloof companionship!

 *Minimum of two cats.
-We will deliver within a 50-mile radius of our North Shore or East End locations or we can coordinate pick up at either of our 2 locations.
+We will deliver within a 50-mile radius of our North Shore or East End locations.

 How does a cat become a Working Cat?